 Over the past 26 years the number of available hospital beds in England has more than halved, especially those for people with learning disabilities, mental illness and for the longer-term care of older people.
 Statistics from the Organisation for Economic Co-operation and Development show that among 23 European countries, the UK has the second lowest number of hospital beds per capita – and this is before the bed closures that NHS England expects to see set out in the new footprints’ STPs (http://www.telegraph.co.uk/news/2016/10/30/almost-half-of-nhs-authorities-to-cut-hospital-beds-and-third-to/).

-And even before these closures there has been an increase in intensity with which beds are used: occupancy rates for acute beds from 87.7 per cent in 2010/11 to 89.5 per cent in 2014/15.
+And even before these closures there has been an increase in intensity with which beds are used: occupancy rates for acute beds increased from 87.7 per cent in 2010/11 to 89.5 per cent in 2014/15.
 And, according to Freedom of Information requests, towards the end of 2016 there were some NHS Trusts where the occupancy rate was as high as 97 to 100%.
 The National Audit Office has suggested that hospitals with average bed occupancy rates above 85 per cent will have regular bed shortages, periodic bed crises and increased numbers of health care-acquired infections (https://www.kingsfund.org.uk/projects/nhs-in-a-nutshell/hospital-beds).
 The stress on staff will also be severe.

 Bed crises have arisen in part from cuts in funding for social care, leaving vulnerable people, like the elderly, at risk.
 It’s meant people are relying more and more on A & E departments, hospital admissions are increasing, and there are severe problems with discharging patients home: between April 2012 to July 2016 there has been a 70% increase in those unable to be discharged because of lack of support at home (http://www.nuffieldtrust.org.uk/sites/files/nuffield/publication/understanding_patient_flow_in_hospitals_webv3.pdf).